TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

   maintainers' jobs way easier.
 * Please show intention to maintain your features and code after you contributed it.
 Unmaintained code is a hassle for core developers.
 If you do not intend to maintain features you contributed, please rethink your submission, or clearly state that in the PR description.
 * Respond yourselves if someone requests changes or otherwise raises issues about your PRs.
-* Send PR that only cover one specific issue/solution/bug.
-Do not send PRs that are huge and consists of multiple independent solutions.
+* Send PRs that only cover one specific issue/solution/bug.
+Do not send PRs that are huge and consist of multiple independent solutions. independent solutions.
 * Try to figure out yourself why builds on our CI fail.